Paracontrolled approach to the three-dimensional stochastic nonlinear wave equation with quadratic nonlinearity: Introduction

-\noi It is in this sense (with~\eqref{decomp2}) that $u$ satisfies the limiting equation \eqref{SQE1}.\footnote{The term $\infty\cdot u$ in \eqref{SQE1} is introduced so that all the terms appearing in the system for $X$ and $Y$ are finite.
+\noi where the ill-posed solution map: $(u_0, \xi)\mapsto u$ is factorized into two steps (i) a canonical lift, generating an enhanced data set, and (ii) a deterministic continuous solution map called the It\^o-Lyons map.
+Note that stochastic analysis is needed only in Step (i).
+The decomposition~\eqref{FIG:1} together with the equations satisfied by $X$ and $Y$ provides a precise meaning to the limiting equation \eqref{SQE1}.\footnote{The term $\infty\cdot u$ in \eqref{SQE1} is introduced so that all the terms appearing in the system for $X$ and $Y$ are finite.
 Here, $\infty$ is interpreted as a limit of the diverging constant $C_\dl$ in \eqref{SQE2}, which depends on the choice of a mollifier $\rho_\dl$ (but the limiting distribution $u$ is independent of the choice of the mollifier).
 See also Remark \ref{REM:uniq} below. } See a nice exposition in the introduction of~\cite{MW1}.
-In \cite{Hairer}, a similar decomposition of $u$ holds at the level of regularity structures adapted to \eqref{SQE1}.
+In~\cite{Hairer}, a similar decomposition of $u$ holds at the level of regularity structures adapted to \eqref{SQE1}.

 In the following, we describe a procedure based on a paracontrolled ansatz.
 This transforms~\eqref{SNLW1} into a system of PDEs, which we can solve by standard deterministic tools.

 \begin{remark}\rm The theory of regularity structures introduced by Hairer \cite{Hairer} provides a more complete framework to study singular parabolic equations than the paracontrolled calculus introduced in \cite{GIP}.
 However, the theory of regularity structures is more rigid and we do not know how to handle stochastic wave equations in high dimensions at this point.
 In particular, we don't know how to lift the Duhamel integral operator $\I$.